RESEARCH STARTER

 Impact on Theories of Marginality

 Because of the multidimensional nature of their identity, multiracial individuals operate on the margins of several racial groups.
 However, this marginality, or sense of being “betwixt and between,” does not necessarily result in the personal alienation traditionally ascribed to this phenomenon.
 Those traditional frameworks, particularly misinterpretations of sociologist Robert Ezra Park’s theories, were formulated before the 1970s.
 They argued that marginality itself is necessarily pathological and the source of lifelong personal conflict.
-Consequently, multiracial individuals supposedly felt divided and ambivalent about their group loyalties.
-This interpretation is largely a result of the mutually exclusive nature of United States racial identities and a society that historically has been hostile to the idea of a multiracial identity.
+Consequently, the idea presented that multiracial individuals supposedly felt divided and ambivalent about their group loyalties.
+This interpretation is largely a result of the mutually exclusive nature of the United States' racial identities and a society that historically has been hostile to the idea of a multiracial identity.
 These theorists paid little attention to the sociological forces that made psychological functioning difficult for multiracial individuals and instead characterized them as “psychologically dysfunctional” because this image was acceptable to then current beliefs that sought to discourage miscegenation.
 These theorists thus distorted, or at least misinterpreted, Park’s theory of marginality.
 They also overshadowed other contemporary theorists who argued that marginality could provide individuals with a broader vision and wider range of sympathies because of their ability to identify with more than one racial or cultural group.

 The traditional theories of marginality were further challenged by data collected beginning in the 1980s.
 A consensus was developing that multiracial-identified individuals, in their journey to reach racial and cultural wholeness, may experience various ambiguities, strains, and conflicts.
 These phenomena come “naturally” with marginality in a society that views racial identities as mutually exclusive categories of experience.
 However, the negative feelings associated with marginality can be counterbalanced by an increased sensitivity to commonalities and appreciation of racial and cultural differences in interpersonal and intergroup situations.